Dhwani20/Software-Dev-Team-Project/README.md

 * Using new programming languages.
 * No prior experience working with the people on the team.

-Mitigation strategy for dealing with the risk: This can be dealt with by creating a timeline and updating it at each milestone as well as working together in order to gain experience with working in a team and with different programming languages.
+### dealing with the risk:
+This can be dealt with by creating a timeline and updating it at each milestone as well as working together in order to gain experience with working in a team and with different programming languages.

-List of requirements:
+### List of requirements:
-6 user stories
-Each story must have a unique ID number
-Written in the Agile format: “As a [role], I want to [do X] so that I can [benefit with Y]” Each requirement must have a size.
-You have two options for sizing:
-Agile sizing – story points
-Time estimate to complete
-All stories should be sized to be completed in less than 8 hours (approximately, and something equivalent to a day or less in Agile story points).
-If your story is bigger than that, then break it up into smaller stories.

-User Stories:
 1. As a teacher, I want help context so that my students can access information explaining the game science.
 2. As a student, I want to be notified when in the vacinity of another player so that I can have the option to engage that player in competition.
 3. As a student, I want a point system and character statistics so that I can track my progress and be more competative.